Applying to work in the UK

 Are you looking to work in the UK?
 Getting a visa to work in the UK can be a complicated process, but our immigration lawyers are experts in processing visas across all employment categories.
 We can help you.

-There are strict eligibility requirements to qualify for the Charity Worker visa, including a sponsorship certificate from a licensed employer, so it may not be a suitable route for everyone who wants to undertake charity work in the UK.
+There are strict eligibility requirements to qualify for Charity Worker visas, including a sponsorship certificate from a licensed employer, so it may not be a suitable route for everyone who wants to undertake charity work in the UK.

-To be eligible to apply under the Charity Worker visa, applicants must:
+To be eligible to apply under the Charity Worker visa UK, applicants must:

 Applicants must have: